kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-automation-concept.md

 shortest path heading the target state.

+### Intentions with autonomous path length calculations

+(Why it is better not to use sequences).

+The implementation of procedures in so-called sequences, i.e. chronologically ordered instructions, which are processed sequentially (i.e. one after the other), seems to be more suitable and easier to implement at least for some tasks than the definition of many extra states with corresponding dependencies.

+A well designed implementation of a sequence must always take into account the risk that certain instructions from the sequence are not executed correctly.
+After each step in the
+sequence, you should actually first carefully check whether the desired action was carried out without errors.
+If not, the sequence is usually not allowed to continue and would either have to be terminated or to run in one of a number of branches that take account of the error that occurred and, if possible, return to the actual sequence.
+It is hardly possible to catch all possible errors in this way, so the sequence will very likely miss an error, and the machine will not end up in the achieved state, but instead in an uncontrolled other state (because, for example, the sequence simply continued even though an error occurred in a substep that was overlooked).
+In order to find out in which one, a complex error analysis procedure is required.

+In short: For small and reliable steps, a sequence can make sense in terms of simplicity, clarity and quick implementation.

+For example, in the way they can appear in the definition of rules and intentions.
+In the case of the rules, however, they should mainly be used to implement algorithms, i.e. pure computing processes, where only one step should be calculated in iterative processes.
+Sequences in rule definitions should therefore not be used to query and set parameters outside those agreed in the set of input and output parameters, although this is not explicitly prohibited, and in some cases can make sense.
+For intentions, the consideration only applies to the "internal" actions anyway, since by definition all others cannot be sequences, but may trigger additional rules and intentions.
+In the case of the internal actions, it must therefore also be ensured that a possible success or failure of the sequence can later be detected on the basis of suitable measured states.
+In this case the internal actions can be seen as "fire and forget" sequences.

+Relatively quickly, however, a sequence becomes susceptible to incomplete implementation and the resulting uncontrolled changes in state, which, after a certain level of complexity (which is reached quite quickly), becomes uncontrollable and therefore unreliable.
+This is contrary to the desired robustness.

+This concept is therefore intended to limit the use of sequences to an absolutely necessary extent and only allow them where the instructions can be safely executed or where there is (yet) no diagnosis for the detection of errors anyway.

+In all other cases, the use of sequences (i.e. actions that cannot be triggered at the same time where the order is important) should therefore be avoided.

+A consistent implementation using the intentions and rules automatically checks the statuses achieved and finds its way independently.
+The sequence of actions to be processed one after the other is realized by the dependencies of the states, which ensures that an action is only triggered when the target state of the preceding action has actually been reached.
+Otherwise, another action is automatically triggered, which tries to correct the previous error and then continues normally in the chain of actions.
+The sequence then arises from the continuous path of the states.

 ### Distinguishing: free and non-free states and parameters

+Definition: Free parameters are those that are not in any rule for determining a state that is part of an intention.

+Rules whose inputs only consist of free parameters produce free parameters as outputs.
+User inputs can also be free parameters, e.g. a temperature setpoint.

+Definition: Free states are those that are not part of an intention.
+A free state is represented by a free (integer) parameter.
+You cannot get to a free state in a targeted manner.
+It is only suitable for diagnosis.

 ### Avoiding contradictions in the rule machinery

+An interesting feature of the automation concept presented here is that contradictions automatically prohibit themselves.
+That is, states that are involved in such contradictions cannot be reached automatically.

+However, this does not mean that no contradictions can be constructed.
+For example, two rules can form a cycle that causes the parameters involved to oscillate and thus show unstable behavior.
+Great care must therefore always be taken when cycles are used in the regulations.

+Contradictions in intentions can also be expressed in another form: e.g. an action of another intention can demand a state, which in turn leads to the former intention changing, because in turn a different state is required by the former.

+This can also form cycles.
+Cycles of this type, however, are already noticeable in the autonomous length calculation and lead to the lengths of the paths concerned becoming longer and longer and diverging in an iterative step.
+Eventually a maximum length is reached where the process stops.
+However, maximum length means that this path becomes a forbidden path.
+In this way, it is possible that all paths that lead to conflicting states are prohibited.
+These problems are then exposed through a permanent discrepancy between target and actual states of some intentions, where the problem can then be easily localized and hopefully remedied.

 ### Consequences

+From the described automation concept there are some (quite desirable) implications which should be considered:

+1. Non-converging (unstable) cycles in the set of rules eliminate themselves since their length adds up to infinity, and these paths are then prohibited.

+2. Distance computing will consume a great deal of computing power, since every change in the state of the subordinate systems, if it leads to a change in length there, triggers the recalculation of the distance matrices of all superordinate systems.
+   But since everything happens in parallel, the load for a single computer is low.

 ### A path finder

+The shortest path is to be found from a series of possible paths from an initial state A to a final state B.

+Given a transition matrix with weights (or lengths), standard algorithms from graph theory can be used.
+For example, Dijkstra's algorithm.
+Our problem presents itself as an edge-weighted graph, in which the edge weights have to be calculated according to the actual state and possibly recursively from the states and actions of the external intentions involved or through the autonomous path length calculation.

+Dijkstra's algorithm (after its inventor Edsger W. Dijkstra) is used to calculate a shortest path between a start node and any node in an edge-weighted graph.
+The weights must not be negative.

+For non-contiguous, undirected graphs, the distance to certain nodes can also be infinite if a path between the start node and this node does not exist.

+The same applies to directed, not strongly connected graphs.
+These requirements apply to our problem.

+The algorithm works as follows: The next best node with the shortest path is successively included in a result set and removed from the set of nodes still to be processed.

+Route planners are a prominent example where this algorithm can be used.
+The graph here represents the road network that connects different points.
+We are looking for the shortest route between two points.
+Dijkstra's algorithm is also used on the Internet as a routing algorithm in OSPF (Open Shortest Path First, is a term used in computer network technology).

+An alternative algorithm for finding the shortest paths, which is based on Bellman's principle of optimality, is the Floyd Warshall algorithm.
+The principle of optimality states that if the shortest path leads from A to C via B, the partial path A B must also be the shortest path from A to B.